Architecture of Kepler's Multi-transiting Systems: II. New investigations with twice as many candidates: Period ratio statistics

-Last, we consider whether the pairs of planets close to first-order resonances are statistically closer to resonance than would be expected with random spacings.
-We have already discussed (pairwise going out in period): KOI-730 (4:3, 3:2, 4:3), KOI-2086 (5:4, 4:3), and KOI-262 (6:5); moreover KOI-1426.02/.03 are gas giants in 2:1 resonance.
-All these cases lie in the region $|\zeta_{1}|<0.05$, however, they do not bunch to $\zeta_{1} \simeq 0$ significantly more than random.
-So even though these pairs are so close to exact resonances ($\Delta {\cal P} / {\cal P} < 0.001$) and their dynamics is likely dominated by the resonance, they may be members of the smooth distribution of period ratios, and they do not necessarily point to differential migration which would produce a pile-up in resonance.
+Last, we consider whether the pairs of planets near first-order resonances are statistically closer to resonance than would be expected with random spacings.
+For instance there are KOI-730 (4:3, 3:2, 4:3), KOI-2086 (5:4, 4:3), and KOI-262 (6:5), which we have already discussed.
+In addition, there is KOI-1426.02/1426.03, which are gas giants near the 2:1 resonance.
+All these cases lie in the region $|\zeta_{1}|<0.05$, however, they do not cluster near $\zeta_{1} \simeq 0$ significantly more than random.
+Thus, while these pairs appear to be unusually close to exact resonances ($\delta {\cal P} / {\cal P} < 0.001$) and their dynamics is likely dominated by those resonances, they may simply be members of the smooth distribution of period ratios.
+If true, this would indicate that they are not necessarily the product of differential migration that would produce an excess population near resonance.

+In systems with multiple, adjacent first-order resonances, the candidates are more likely to be bone fide planets (Paper I).
+Taking as the null hypothesis a uniform spacing in $\log {\cal P}$ (i.e., that near-resonant locations are not preferred), the distribution of $\zeta_{1}$ is nearly uniform, indicting that two adjacent period ratios have $|\zeta_{1,{\rm in}}| + |\zeta_{1,{\rm out}}|$ less than or equal to a small value $x$ with a probability $p \simeq x^2/2$.
+(This is actually conservative estimate, as a logarithmic distribution of $\log {\cal P}$ yields a slightly lower probability than a uniform distribution at small $\zeta_{1}$.)
+For the case of KOI-2086 (Kepler 60), the values of the two adjacent spacings are $\zeta_{1,{\rm in}}=-0.0324$ and $\zeta_{1,{\rm out}}=-0.0276$.
+Thus, such systems would be this close to a first-order resonant chain only $p=0.18$\% of the time.